gradle/gradle/design-docs/testing-toolkit.md

 - Port number?

+## Story: Developer inspects build result of unexpected build failure

+This story adds the ability to understand what happened with the test when it fails unexpectedly.

+- UnexpectedBuildFailure and Success should have-a BuildResult
+- Tooling API exceptions and infrastructure failures should be wrapped and provide build information (e.g. stdout)

 ## Story: Classes under test are visible to build scripts

 When using the plugin development plugin, plugins under test are visible to build scripts.